oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 Same for template in: BackendStorageDomainTemplateResource

-And finally, add in RSDL (rsdl_metadata_v-3.1.yaml): optionalArguments: {action.clone: 'xs:boolean'} (for both VM and Template import command)
+And finally, add in RSDL (rsdl_metadata_v-3.1.yaml): optionalArguments: {action.importAsNewEntity: 'xs:boolean'} (for both VM and Template import command)

 *   SDK and CLI should be automatically updated, as they are auto-generated from REST-API.